bcook03/325_Assignment1/README.md

 (The file for the program is also included)

 ### Charlie's Picture
 This a picture of my cat Charlie.
 We've had her for about 8 years now.
+She is my favorite of the three.

 ![Charlie](IMG_0156.JPG)